exasol/cloud-storage-extension/docs/kinesis/kinesis_connector.md

 Null values are supported.

-* Currently, the Connector has a flat data mapping and does not support mapping of the nested JSON Objects and Arrays.
+* Currently, the connector has a flat data mapping and does not support mapping of the nested JSON Objects and Arrays.
 All nested Objects and Arrays will be mapped to a String.
 That means you need to prepare a VARCHAR column for them.

 ## Create ETL UDFs Scripts